-[.]
-Proclamation Concerning the Entry into Force of the Order Concerning Security Provisions (West Bank Area) (No. 3), 5727-1967; Order Concerning Security Provisions, 5727-1967; and Order Concerning the Establishment of Military Courts (West Bank Area) (No. 3), 5727-1967.

-[.]
-Order Concerning Security Provisions [consolidated version] (Judea and Samaria) (No. 1651), 5770-2009.
+^{23.} Proclamation Concerning the Entry into Force of the Order Concerning Security Provisions (West Bank Area) (No. 3), 5727-1967; Order Concerning Security Provisions, 5727-1967; and Order Concerning the Establishment of Military Courts (West Bank Area) (No. 3), 5727-1967.
+24. Order Concerning Security Provisions [consolidated version] (Judea and Samaria) (No. 1651), 5770-2009.

-issued thousands of orders and proclamations that arrange almost every aspect of Palestinian lives, including traffic, movement, taxation, commerce, planning and building and environmental protection, as well as the arrangement of demonstrations, processions and protest events.
-Hence, military legislation is currently the dominant local law in the occupied territories, and particularly in areas that are under full Israeli security control.24
+security legislation, over the years of the occupation military commanders have legislated thousands of orders and proclamations that arrange almost every aspect of Palestinian lives, including traffic, movement, taxation, commerce, planning and building and environmental protection, as well as the arrangement of demonstrations, processions and protest events.
+Hence, military legislation is currently the dominant local law in the occupied territories, and particularly in areas that are under full Israeli security control.25